-Full Mouth Dental Implants In Gainesville
+More Information On Full Mouth Dental Implants In Gainesville With Dr. Dixon

-What is a Full Arch of Dental Implants?
+What Are Full Mouth Dental Implants?

 Dental implants offer the most reliable, comfortable, and natural-looking replacement for missing teeth.
 A dental implant is a titanium screw that is fused with the jaw bone.
 Attached to the implant is a natural-looking crown, which acts as your new tooth.
 Some patients only need individual or partial sets of dental implants, but others may be candidates for a full arch of dental implants.
 This is a full-mouth restoration alternative to dentures.

 How Much Do Full Mouth Dental Implants Cost In Gainesville?

 A full mouth restoration with dental implants does not fit every budget.
 This option is typically more costly than implant support dentures, bridges or individual crowns.
 Dr. Dixon will help you determine the costs for your particular situation, and help you create a full mouth restoration plan that is best for you.
 Contact us or request an appointment today!